Vegan Recipes: Eggplant Curry or Brinjal Side Dish Recipe

 - Weight control: Eggplant/brinjal does not contain any fat and cholesterol.
 Hence, there is no risk of being overweight by eating them.
 As this veggie is abundant in dietary fiber, eating it gives a filled feeling, thus, controls the excess food intake.

 - Boosts bone health: The great news about consuming eggplant is that it helps in preventing osteoporosis and bone degeneration.
 Phenolic compounds are responsible for unique coloring in vegetables, including the color of eggplant.
-This compound has been linked to reducing the osteoporosis and to improve bone health.
-One more point worth to note here is, eggplant/brinjal contains calcium and iron which are integral for bone health and overall strength.
+This compound has been linked to reducing osteoporosis and to improved bone health.
+One more point worth to note here is, eggplant/brinjal contains calcium and iron, which are integral for bone health and overall strength.

 - Brain activities: Eggplant/brinjal is a wonderful source of phytonutrients which are known to boost mental health and cognitive activities.
 It increases the amount of blood flow to the brain.
 By supplying oxygen-rich blood to the brain, it boosts the capacity of memory and analytical thought.
 The potassium in the eggplant also acts as the brain booster.
 Considering all these benefits to the brain activities, eggplant can be proudly called as 'brain food'.

-- Prevents anemia: The iron deficiency may cause anemia.
-Anemia leads to a headache, migraine, fatigue, weakness, depression and cognitive malfunction.
-Eating eggplant/brinjal that has rich iron in their flesh can prevent the iron deficiency and anemia.
+- Prevents anemia: Iron deficiency may cause anemia.
+Anemia leads to a headache, migraine, fatigue, weakness, depression, and cognitive malfunction.
+Eating eggplant/brinjal that has rich iron in their flesh can prevent iron deficiency and anemia.
 The copper present in eggplant is also an essential component of red blood cells.
 Eggplant supplies both iron and copper which help in increasing the red blood count which in turn boosts strength in the body.

 The Kind I Prefer to Use